 - Talk to a friend and distance yourself from the craving.
 Call/ go meet someone who understands what you’re going through.
 Explain that you’re going through a craving and ask for a few words of encouragement.

 - Better yet, encourage someone else going through a hard time, or just do something kind for someone for no reason.
 The serotonin that comes from making someone else’s day brighter will divert YOUR sugar craving, thus making it a win/ win situation for the both of you, try it!

 Go for a walk- distance yourself from the craving and get your heart rate up for at least 15min.
 You will notice that within 10 minutes of power walking/ jogging, especially if the sun is out (get that vitamin D for mood boost) you will feel happier, think clearer, and that craving will be long gone.

 - Go to the gym and lift some weights, engage in a physically tasking hobby such as hiking, tennis, yoga, or if you’re not into sports, just vacuuming the house will be enough to shift that craving and burn it up with physical activity.

 If you are like me and just cannot control yourself at all around such foods, then you should try to avoid them as much as possible.
 Giving in to a craving will just feed the addiction – use the tips listed above to resist.
 If you manage to resist, the cravings will get weaker over time and eventually disappear.
 Training your willpower is like training a muscle, it gets stronger in time and eventually the things that are so tempting to you now will no longer be a problem.

-Visit http://www.meraswarriors.com to see more tips on beating the cravings and workouts and become your healthiest YOU!
+Learn more about how to stop sugar cravings here to see more tips on beating the sugar cravings and become your healthiest YOU!